Ghada-sy/Load-Management/README.md

 8- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)

+9- Place the mobility model files in Path_to_NS3_Directory/scratch.

-9- To run the Proof of concept scenario.
+10- To run the Proof of concept scenario.
 In the directory Path_to_NS3_Directoy:

 - right-click to open the terminal and run the command: